Most parties to a real estate closing have at least a basic understanding of the purpose of the closing process.

 It’s these fees and costs, which are usually listed in the purchase contract, that most parties to a purchase agreement have little understanding.

-Accrued closing costs are associated with every step of the closing process.
+Accrued real estate closing costs in Florida are associated with every step of the real estate closing process.

 For example, if the purchase is financed, as most are, the buyer must pay the fees and costs associated with obtaining such loan, including origination fees, loan insurance, credit check fees, etc.